jakeane/cs76_assignments/pa4/report.md

 The 'degree' heuristic was interesting however.
 I initially thought it was a simple 'number of unassigned neighbors', but it is actually dependent on the problem.
 For the map coloring, that is the case.
 However, for the circuit board problem, something different is needed.
 In order to infer how 'constraining' a variable was, I used the area of the component (width * height) as they are well correlated.
 I thought about manually calculating how many positions a variable had between each of its neighbors, but that would not scale.

-The 'least constraining value' heuristic was more simple however, given I had a way to define an illegal assignment between two variables, I could incorporate that into the heuristic.
+The 'least constraining value' heuristic was more simple however, given I had a general way to define an illegal assignment between two variables, I could incorporate that into the heuristic.
 Thus this needed to be adapted to the problem.

 #### Inference

 The `ac3()` and `revise()` methods were quite directly implemented from the pseudo-code aside from one thing.
-As each constraint was directed in each way (like a -> b and b -> a), the for loops needed to be done for each value in a binary constraint, whereas in the pseudo-code it was just for one value.
+As each constraint was directed in each way (like (a, b) is a -> b and b -> a), the for loops needed to be done for each variable in a binary constraint, whereas in the pseudo-code it was just for one variable.

 #### Map Coloring